Introduction to Consumer Dispute Arbitration

 - Accessibility: Consumers often prefer resolving issues close to home rather than traveling to distant courts or legal offices.

-- Cost-Effectiveness: Reduced legal fees benefit residents with limited financial means.
+- Cost-Effectiveness: Reduced legal fees benefit residents at a local employer means.

 - Confidentiality: Arbitration proceedings are typically private, preserving reputation and community harmony.